mbraak/jqTree/_entries/09_changelog.md

 * Issues 273 and 304: autoOpen and saveState now works for nodes that are loaded on demand
 * Issue 332: openNode should open parent nodes (thanks to Kitano Yoshitomo)
 * Issue 335: Add cloneNode missing argument for Gecko <13.0 (thanks to Tvinky)
+* Issue 337: Added functions for moving up and down

 ##### 0.22 (september 25 2014)